You’ve made the decision to write a book, and now you’re researching if Xlibris Publishing is the right choice for you.

 So what type of services do they actually offer?
 And more importantly, how much is the investment?

-As with all book publishers, Xlibris has a host of publishing packages to offer potential customers.
+Like all book publishers, Xlibris has many publishing packages to offer potential customers.
 These packages range in service, pricing and quality depending on what you need.

 You’ll notice on the Xlibris Publishing page that you’ll first have to select a color package: